kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 >If you are going to push this project into Git repository, you should write the `.gitignore` file so that it ignores the `Drivers/` directory.

+7. Stop Katalon Studio, restart it and re-open the project.

-7. You have resolved external dependencies.
+You have resolved external dependencies.
 Now you can start writing a Test Case.

 ### Sample1: simply visit a URL and scrape